amcat/amcat/config/README.md

-Example config files for setting up AmCAT as a service using nginx/uwsgi.
+This folder contains example config files for setting up AmCAT as a service, e.g. to run it as a permanent web service on port 80.
-Files for starting the services are included for systemd and for upstart
+Files are included for using nginx as a web server, and for setting up the WSGI server using uwsgi using both systemd and for upstart.

+These are meant as examples, and not as step-by-step instructions.
-These files will need to be edited to set the correct path, elastic/db hosts, passwords etc.
+In particular, these files will need to be edited to reflect the specifics of a server, i.e. the correct paths, elastic/db hosts, passwords etc.

+The config files assume that you set up the database and elastic as outlined in the global README, and install amcat in /srv/amcat/amcat with the virtualenv in /srv/amcat/env.
+You can also choose to setup the database and elastic on separate hosts, and in fact it is recommended to setup elastic on multiple nodes.
+In that case, simply point the database/elastic hosts to the correct hostnames or IP address.